-18. Plaintiff has identified numerous marketplace profiles associated with the Defendant Internet Stores on third-party platforms, such as Amazon or Walmart.com.
-See, Schedule A. Defendants use the Defendant Aliases and the Defendant Internet Stores to advertise, offer for sale, sell, and import Infringing Products to consumers in this District and throughout the United States.
+14. Plaintiff has identified numerous marketplace profiles associated with the Defendant Internet Stores.
+See, Schedule A. Defendants use the Defendant Aliases and the Defendant Internet Stores to advertise, offer for sale, sell, and import infringing products to consumers in this District and throughout the United States.

-19. According to an intellectual property rights seizures statistics report issued by U.S. Customs and Border Protection ("CBP"), the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in fiscal year 2021 was over \$3.3 billion, an increase of 152% over the previous Fiscal Year.
+15. According to an intellectual property rights seizures statistics report issued by U.S. Customs and Border Protection ("CBP"), the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in fiscal year 2021 was over \$3.3 billion, an increase of 152% over the previous Fiscal Year.
 See, Exhibit 2 (Intellectual Property Rights Seizure Statistics, Fiscal Year 2021), p.
 5.

-20. CBP reports that the vast majority of its intellectual property seizures correspond to smaller international mail and express shipments, such as those used by Defendants.
+16. CBP reports that the vast majority of its intellectual property seizures correspond to smaller international mail and express shipments, such as those used by Defendants.
 See, Exhibit 2 at p.
 37. CPB also reports that "[t]rade in counterfeit and pirated goods threatens America's innovation economy, the competitiveness of our businesses, the livelihoods of U.S. workers, and, in some cases, national security and the health and safety of consumers."
 Exhibit 3, p.
 1.

-21. The Department of Homeland Security ("DHS") has reported that commonly owned and/or interrelated enterprises have many online marketplace profiles that appear unrelated: Platforms generally do not require a seller on a third-party marketplace to identify the underlying business entity, nor to link one seller profile to other profiles owned by that same business, or by related businesses and owners.
+17. The Department of Homeland Security ("DHS") has reported that commonly owned and/or interrelated enterprises have many online marketplace profiles that appear unrelated:

+Platforms generally do not require a seller on a third-party marketplace to identify the underlying business entity, nor to link one seller profile to other profiles owned by that same business, or by related businesses and owners.
 In addition, the party that appears as the seller on the invoice and the business or profile that appears on the platform to be the seller, may not always be the same.
 This lack of transparency allows one business to have many different profiles that can appear unrelated.